 We have created a list of deductions that you can claim on your rental property:

-Advertising - the costs incurred when advertising for a tenant
+Advertising - the costs incurred when advertising your investment property for a tenant

 Rates - water and council rates are rental property tax deductions that you are entitled to claim

-Repairs and Maintenance - relating to the wear and tear of your property
+Repairs and maintenance - relating to the wear and tear of your property investment

 Here at REIF we have a team of finance and property specialists who are helping investors across the country to create their financial wealth and build a property portfolio.
-We have access to over 10,000 properties across Australia.
-If you are interested in investing in property, please reach out to our team today.
+If you are interested in buying an investment property and making the most of its tax benefits, please reach out to our team today.

 Our contact details are listed below: